Bonus: Download the purchase order implementation template

 The first step is setting up the blanket purchase order.

 The process could vary based on the system you are using.
-In case it is a manual process, then it might be ok to stick with a non-PO invoice process and not create a blanket order at all.
+If it is a manual process, it might be ok to stick with a non-PO time invoice process and not create a blanket order.

-The first step to decide is whether you need a blanket order or not.
+The first step to deciding is whether you need a blanket order.

 If you are a purchasing professional, you understand these concepts.
-It should be easy for you to decide between a blanket and a standard order.
+It should be easy to decide between a blanket and a standard order.

-However, if you are not purchasing professional, choosing between a blanket and standard purchase order could be confusing.
+However, choosing between a blanket and a standard purchase order could be confusing if you are not purchasing professionally.

-We do not recommend that you document a purchasing flow for each supplier, but take 4-5 suppliers/categories and add that to your guidelines.
+We do not recommend documenting a purchasing flow for each trustworthy supplier, but take 4-5 suppliers/categories and add that to your guidelines.

-Your users will be able to use the examples to decide if they should use a blanket order.
+Your users can use the examples to decide whether to use a blanket order.

 The approval process is no different from your standard purchase order approval process.